Quotes from The Simpsons

 Season 12

 Homer: I have a great way to solve our money woes.
-You rent your
+You rent your womb to a rich childless couple.
+If you agree, signify by getting indignant.

 Marge: Are you crazy?
 I'm not going to be a surrogate mother.

-Homer: C'mon, Marge, we're a team.
-It's uter-US, not uter-YOU.
+Homer: C’mon, Marge.
+We’re a team.
+It’s uter-US, not uter-YOU.

 Marge: Forget it!